liferay/liferay-docs/develop/tutorials/articles/111-customizing/05-overriding-language-keys.markdown

 Create a new module to hold your custom language keys and a resource bundle loader.

-In your own module's `src/main/resources/content` folder, create a [language properties files](/develop/tutorials/-/knowledge_base/7-0/localizing-your-application#what-are-language-keys) for each locale whose keys you want to override.
-In each language properties file, assign the language keys your custom values.
+In your module's `src/main/resources/content` folder, create [language properties files](/develop/tutorials/-/knowledge_base/7-0/localizing-your-application#what-are-language-keys) for each locale whose keys you want to override.
+In each language properties file, assign your custom values to the respective language keys.

 Next you'll create a resource bundle loader component to apply the language keys to the target module.